silicondsp/digital-communication/README.md

 Capsim&reg; command  "to blockname" to go the the block, change parameters and run the simulation.
 There is a lot of benefit to the non graphical mode in portability and flexibility.
 The graphical version also supports the text mode operation.
-<p style="margin-left:1em;">An updated link to  Capsim&reg; Version 7 using Qt&reg; will be provided in the Capsim&reg; Repostory on GitHub.
+<p style="margin-left:1em;">An updated link to  Capsim&reg; Version 7 using Qt&reg; will be provided in the Capsim&reg; Repository on GitHub.
 Stay tuned.

 <BR>